TAMSformers/ArachneCV/README.md

 ####Windows:

-*TODO* Idk how Windows works.
+Follow instructions for building CMake projects with your IDE.

 ##Developer Information

 ArachneCV is designed with the intent of binding to arbitrary high-level languages to make it equally accessible to FRC teams of all language backgrounds.
 This is done through SWIG.
-However, because SWIG only supports the C++ Standard Library and not OpenCV, proxy classes have been created to mediate between SWIG and OpenCV.
-These classes are specified in ArachneCV.cpp and ArachneCV.hpp.

-Furthermore, all internal functions and classes are prefixed "acv".

 ArachneCV documentation is generated through Doxygen.